vkurzweg/vibe-naming-test/README.md

 ## Getting Started

-To get ContextHQ up and running locally, follow these steps:
+To get DomainHQ up and running locally, follow these steps:

 1.  **Clone the Repository:**